Rocketloop/assignment-frontend-swap-lead/README.md

-# Assignment - Front-End Lead (Angular)
+# Assignment - Front-End Lead

-The subject of this assignment is a small Angular application that acts as an interactive explorer for the characters from the movie franchise Star Wars.
+The subject of this assignment is a small front-end application that acts as an interactive explorer for the characters from the movie franchise Star Wars.
 If you are not familiar with Star Wars, don't worry, prior knowledge of the movies is not required to complete the assignment.
 The assignment is divided into two tasks that focus on your technical and project management skills respectively.

 ## Application Requirements

 The main view of the application should display the list of characters with a filter section, that the user can use to filter the characters by certain criteria.
 Clicking on one of the characters from the list should open a detail view of the corresponding character.
 When the user changes the filter settings in the filter section, the list of characters should instantly adapt to only show characters that match the chosen filter settings.
-The data for the application should be queried from an open API called [SWAPI (Star Wars API)](https://swapi.co/) that should give access to all data that is needed to fullfill the requirements.
+The data for the application should be queried from an open API called [SWAPI (Star Wars API)](https://swapi.dev/) that should give access to all data that is needed to fullfill the requirements.

 ### Character List
 The character list should be a simple list that displays the name of the character.
 Each list entry should be clickable and open the detail view for the selected character when the user clicks the list entry.